Applying filters to business views

 You can use the filter button on any table column header to filter values in the column if the feature is enabled in the server profile.
 By default, the feature is disabled so you need to configure the profile before you can use it.

-6. Put the mouse pointer on any column header and you can find the filter button Filter button.
 Click the button a filter list which contains the same items as the Filter submenu appears.

 With JReport Designer, you can bind a label in a table with a field used in the table to enable filtering on the label by setting the label's Bind Column and Filterable properties.
 Then when running the table in Web Report Studio you can click the filter button beside the label to filter values of the bound field.
 This functions the same as via the table column headers.